Hengle/PresentMon/CONTRIBUTING.md

 ## How to add tracking for a new event

-1. In the appropriate provider's PresentData/ETW/\_\_\_.h file, add an `EVENT_DESCRIPTOR_DECL()` line for the new event.
-If this is a new provider, start a new header as well.
-If you have the provider's manifest installed, or if you have an example .ETL file containing the event, then you can use the Tools/etw\_list tool to extract the information and you should also add the relevant command line to Tools/collect\_etw\_info.cmd to ensure the event persists through updates.
+1. If this is a new provider, create a new header file in PresentData/ETW/_provider\_name_.h (otherwise modify the existing one) and add an `EVENT_DESCRIPTOR_DECL()` line to it for the new event.

+   If you have the provider's manifest installed, or if you have an example .ETL file containing the event, then you can use the Tools/etw\_list tool to extract the information and you should also add the relevant command line to Tools/collect\_etw\_info.cmd to ensure the event persists through updates. e.g.:

+    ```bat
+    > msbuild Tools\etw_list
+    > build\Debug\etw_list-dev-x64.exe --etl=TRACE.etl --provider=PROVIDER_NAME --event=* --no_event_structs
+    ```

 2. In PresentData/TraceSession.cpp, modify `EnableProviders()` to add the new event to the provider before it is enabled.
 If this is a new provider, you